-After all, I had company, anyway: On the TV was some Turkish soap opera on, and – what a happy coincident – a jolly family was about to have dinner.
+After all, I had company, anyway: On the TV was some Turkish soap opera, and – what a happy coincidence – a jolly family was about to have dinner.
 I joined them on my side of the screen.

 Silence Is Golden

 The Turkish practice didn’t go as I had imagined, but I cannot say that I didn’t learn anything at all.